 If you go down this route, it’s important to be aware of the limitations.
 Different firms provide different levels of cover, but generally speaking, the following rules apply:

 - 50% to 65% of your income is covered, up to a maximum benefit of £1,000-£2,000 a month.

 - You’ll normally only receive this benefit for 12 months (some companies also have a 24-month option).

-- To make a claim, you must be continuously in employment for six months before you’re made redundant.
+- To make a claim, you must be continuously in employment for six months before redundancy.

-- You won’t normally be able to claim until a certain period has elapsed after taking the policy out (this varies, but is typically around 120 days).
+- You won’t normally be able to claim until a certain period has elapsed after taking the policy out.
+This varies, but it’s typically around 120 days.

-- Your claim will only be successful if you’ve been made redundant involuntarily.
+- Your claim will only be successful if you enter redundancy involuntarily.
 If you knew you were going to be made redundant when you took the policy out, you won’t be covered.
-It also won’t cover you if you resign, are sacked or if you choose voluntary redundancy.
+It also won’t cover you if you resign, are sacked, or if you choose voluntary redundancy.

-- There will normally be a waiting period (usually 30-60 days) before you start to receive benefits.
+- There will normally be a waiting period (often 30-60 days) before you start to receive benefits.

 - You must be actively seeking work while you’re claiming the benefits – and payments will stop when you return to work (unless you carry on paying the premiums for cover to continue).

 As you can see, redundancy insurance tends to come with a heck of a lot of strings attached.
 On top of this, it can actually be very difficult to find a policy that just covers redundancy.
 Most combine accident, sickness, and unemployment in one pricey plan.

 The more competitive providers offer ‘unemployment-only’ plans with a monthly benefit (i.e. cover) of £1,000 for a monthly premium of around £35-£40.